dunatron/Re_Houser/README.md

 ## Mission

+FUCK UP WITH ALL THESE ROOKIES, SOUND LIKE A BUNCH OF PUSSIES TO ME, FUCK EM, FUCK EM GOOD, FUCK EM LONG, FUCK EM HARD, FUCK WHO?, FUCK EM ALL!

+- ^ Like that just like that
+- The motherfucking best yet, sorry for cussing

 To provide a painless tenancy application/process that works quickly and effeciently.
 We believe there is no need for this process to be painful or.

 ## Features